atuschek0/atuschek0/README.md

 ## I'm Adrian Tuschek,

 - An Electrical Engineering & Computer Science Student at Orange Coast College
-- Born in Canadian/American **🌲Pacific Northwest🌲** but currently in California
+- Born in the Canadian/American **🌲Pacific Northwest🌲** but currently in California

 <p align='center'>